balaji-nordic/sdk-nrf/samples/net/https_client/README.rst

 The HTTPS Client sample demonstrates a minimal implementation of HTTP communication.
 It shows how to set up a TLS session towards an HTTPS server and how to send an HTTP request.
+The sample connects to an LTE network using an nRF91 Series DK or to Wi-Fi using the nRF7002 DK through the connection manager API.

 Requirements
 ************